 Zhang et al., 2005.
 Development of a high-throughput robotic fluorescence-based assay for HsEg5 inhibitor screening.
 Analytical Biochemistry. v 345, pp 326-335.

 Question 1: What are the benefits and pitfalls of using pre-formed microtubules?

 Answer 1: Some benefits of using pre-formed microtubules (Cat. # MT001 or MT002) are that the researcher can be assured of having highly purified and active microtubules that have already been functionally tested by our in-house quality control team.
 These pre-formed microtubules are also ideal for those researchers new to the tubulin field who have not polymerized tubulin previously and may not appreciate the importance of all the factors (temperature, GTP, enhancers, tubulin concentration) that influence tubulin polymerization.
 Some pitfalls are that the pre-formed microtubules fall within a target length and are difficult to modify.
 Additionally, because the microtubules have been lyophilized, there may be denatured regions of the microtubules that could limit their function.
 We test the ability of microtubules to activate kinesin ATPase activity and we know they work well in this assay, but the microtubules may not work as well for kinesin motility assays.

 Answer 2: On average, the length of the pre-formed microtubules (Cat. # MT001 or MT002) is 2 microns and the diameter is 25 nm.
 Microtubules consist of 13 protofilaments and each micron of microtubule length is composed of 1650 heterodimers.

-For more information, click on the Document Tab above to see the datasheet, or contact Technical Support at email@example.com.
+For more information view our datasheets, or contact Technical Support at firstname.lastname@example.org.